devops329/devops/instruction/deliverable11ChaosTesting/deliverable11ChaosTesting.md

 You job is to do the following:

 1. Make sure the application is up and running correctly during the testing period.
 This will be announced previous to it beginning.
-1. Have all the [metrics](../grafanaMetrics/grafanaMetrics.md) and [logging](../grafanaLogging/grafanaLogging.md) reporting in place necessary for you to be able to observe and diagnose a failure.
+1. Have all the [metrics](../grafanaMetrics/grafanaMetrics.md) and [logging](../grafanaLogging/grafanaLogging.md) reporting in place necessary for you to be able to observe and diagnose the failure.
-1. Have an appropriate [altering system](../grafanaOnCall/grafanaOnCall.md) in place so that you are effectively on call during the entire testing period.
+1. Have an appropriate [alerting system](../grafanaOnCall/grafanaOnCall.md) in place so that you are effectively on call during the entire testing period.
 1. Respond to the incident in a timely manner.
 1. Properly diagnose the the root cause of the failure.
 1. Propose and deploy a remedy.